alphagov/govuk-developer-docs/source/manual/replicate-app-data-locally.html.md

     aws_secret_access_key = <secret access key>
     ```

-    **access key id**: This is the ID that we created earlier
+    **AWS access key id**: This is the ID that we created earlier

-    **secret access key**: This is the secret associated with the key we created earlier.
+    **AWS secret access key**: This is the secret associated with the key we created earlier.
 If you didn't note these down you can simply create a new one.

 ## If you have integration access

-If you have integration access, you can download and import the latest data by
+If you have integration access, you can download and import the latest data by running:
-running:

     mac$ cd ~/govuk/govuk-puppet/development-vm/replication
     mac$ ./replicate-data-local.sh -u $USERNAME -F ../ssh_config -n

-> You may be able to skip the -u anf -F flags depending on your setup
+> You may be able to skip the -u and -F flags depending on your setup

 then